amirzkhalid/Loan-Risk-Analytics-Pipeline--AWS-Snowflake-Power-BI-/README.md

 ---

 ## 📌 Problem Statement
-Financial institutions face challenges in identifying high-risk borrowers and understanding loan default patterns.
+Financial institutions face significant capital losses when borrowers default on their loans.
+Currently, loan applicant data is siloed and unprocessed, making it difficult to assess credit risks effectively.
+Without a centralized and automated end-to-end data pipeline, management lacks the real-time visibility and advanced analytical metrics needed to identify high-risk borrowers early and mitigate financial exposure.

 This project aims to:
-- Analyze loan distribution across demographics
+- Build a Secure and Automated Data Pipeline
-- Identify factors contributing to loan defaults
+- To Enrich Data Quality for Deeper Analytical Insights
-- Provide insights into financial risk trends
+- To Establish a Single Source of Truth via Power BI Dataflow
-- Enable data-driven decision making
+- Deliver Actionable Insights with Interactive Dashboards

 ---